1633 (novel): Reception

-Publishers Weekly gives a positive review and praised the authors, Flint "for at showing how the new converts can make even the 'old Americans' uncomfortable in their zeal to achieve the blessings of 'life, liberty, and the pursuit of happiness,'" while Weber "helps smooth out characters who were stereotypes in the first book."
+Publishers Weekly gave a positive review and praised the authors, Flint "for at showing how the new converts can make even the 'old Americans' uncomfortable in their zeal to achieve the blessings of 'life, liberty, and the pursuit of happiness,'" while Weber "helps smooth out characters who were stereotypes in the first book."

-Booklist gave a mostly positive review saying that "if it takes too many pages for some, others will turn every one and cry for more, which the authors intend to provide."
+Booklist gave a mostly positive review, saying that "if it takes too many pages for some, others will turn every one and cry for more, which the authors intend to provide."

 The reviewer for the School Library Journal wrote that the book is "cleanly written, with an enormous cast of interesting characters...with constant action and the hint of danger."

-Library Journal gave a positive review saying that the authors "take historic speculation to a new level in a tale that combines accurate historical research with bold leaps of the imagination."
+Library Journal gave a positive review, saying that the authors "take historic speculation to a new level in a tale that combines accurate historical research with bold leaps of the imagination."

-1633 was listed on the Locus (magazine) Hardcovers Bestsellers List for three months in a row during 2002, topping at number 2, and also later on the Paperbacks Bestsellers List for a single month in 2003 at number 1.
+1633 was listed on the Locus Hardcovers Bestsellers List for three months in a row during 2002, peaking at number 2, and later on the Paperbacks Bestsellers List for a single month in 2003 at number 1.